-If possible, clean your air conditioner's evaporator by carefully vacuuming away any debris using your vacuum's soft brush attachment.
+Clean your air conditioner's evaporator by carefully vacuuming away any debris using your vacuum's soft brush attachment.
 You'll find the evaporator coil in the indoor part of your air conditioning unit near the main duct.
 Made of copper piping, it sits in an A-frame configuration at the top of the air conditioner.
 In some cases, the copper pipes are covered in metal fins.
 Depending on your unit's construction, you may not have access to the evaporator.
+If you can access your evaporator coil, your air conditioner user manual should tell you how.
 If you don't, simply move on to the next step.

 Grab your vacuum cleaner and head outside to clean your air conditioner's condenser.
-The condenser consists of a series of delicate metal fins and is located in the portion of your air conditioner that sits outside.
-You will have to remove the unit's outer cover to reach the condenser.
+The A/C condenser consists of a series of delicate metal fins and is located in the portion of your air conditioner that sits outside.
+You'll have to remove the unit's outer cover to reach the condenser.
 Vacuum your condenser using the same brush attachment you used to clean the evaporator.
 Be very gentle, as the metal fins of the condenser are delicate and easily bent.

 Restore power to your air conditioner by flipping the circuit breaker.
 Turn the unit on, and enjoy the cool breeze.